jailancer/CV_Parser/README.md

-# NLP_Resume_ParserNLP Project to Build a Resume Parser in Python using Spacy
+# NLP-Based CV Parsing Project: An In-depth Exploration of Techniques and Tools:

+##The "cv_parser" project represents a meticulous exploration of NLP tools and techniques, offering a comprehensive guide to building a sophisticated resume parser in Python.
+By incorporating fundamental processes and advanced libraries such as SpaCy and Apache Tika, the project aims to empower users with the skills necessary for robust resume information extraction and analysis.

 ## NLP Tools and Techniques Used:
 ### Tokenization

-It is the process of splitting textual data into different pieces called tokens.
-One can either break a sentence into tokens of words or characters; the choice depends on the problem one is interested in solving.
-It is usually the first step that is performed in any NLP project, and the same will be the case with this resume parser using NLP project.
-Tokenization helps in further steps of an NLP pipeline which usually involves evaluating the weights of all the words depending on their significance in the corpus.
+NLP serves as the foundational framework for this project, commencing with the pivotal step of Tokenization.
+The process involves segmenting textual data into tokens, facilitating subsequent steps in the NLP pipeline.
+The project underscores the significance of tokenization in determining the weights of words based on their relevance within the corpus.

 ### Lemmatization

-The larger goal of this resume parsing python application is to decode the semantics of the text.
-For that, the form of the verb that is used does not have a significant impact.
-Therefore, lemmatization is used to convert all the words into their root form, called 'lemma.'
-For example, 'drive,' 'driving, 'drove' all have the same lemma 'drive.'
+Lemmatization emerges as a critical component in decoding the semantics of text, aiming to convert words into their root forms or 'lemmas.'
+This process ensures a uniform understanding of the underlying content, irrespective of the specific form of verbs used.

 ### Parts-of-Speech Tagging

-If you consider the word "Apple," it can have two meanings in a sentence.
-Depending on whether it has been used as a proper noun or a common noun, you will understand whether one is discussing the multinational tech company or the fruit.
-This CV parser python project will understand how POS Tagging is implemented in Python.
+An exploration into Parts-of-Speech (POS) Tagging is paramount in discerning the contextual meaning of words.
+The project elucidates the implementation of POS Tagging in Python, offering insights into disambiguating terms with multiple meanings.

 ### Stopwords Elimination

-Stopwords are the words like 'a', 'the,' 'am', 'is', etc., that hardly add any meaning to a sentence.
-These words are usually deleted to save on processing power and time.
-In their CV, an applicant may submit their work experience in long paragraphs with many stopwords.
-For such cases, it becomes essential to know how to extract experience from a resume in python, which you will learn in this project.
+Stopwords Elimination, a preprocessing step, involves the removal of inconsequential words, optimizing processing efficiency.
+The project delves into the necessity of extracting relevant information from resumes, particularly in cases where applicants present work experiences embedded in lengthy paragraphs replete with stopwords.

 ### SpaCy

-SpaCy is a library in Python that is widely used in many NLP-based projects by data scientists as it offers quick implementation of techniques mentioned above.
-Additionally, one can use SpaCy to visualize different entities in text data through its built-in visualizer called displacy.
-Furthermore, SpaCy supports the implementation of rule-based matching, shallow parsing, dependency parsing, etc. This NLP resume parser project will guide you on using SpaCy for Named Entity Recognition (NER).
+SpaCy, a versatile Python library, emerges as a cornerstone in the project, facilitating the implementation of various NLP techniques.
+The tutorial provides a comprehensive guide on leveraging SpaCy for Named Entity Recognition (NER) and visualizing entities through its built-in tool, displacy.
+The project underscores SpaCy's support for rule-based matching, shallow parsing, and dependency parsing.

 ### #OCR using TIKA

-Used Apache Tika, an open-source library for implementing OCR in this project.
-OCR stands for optical character recognition.
-It involves converting images into text and will be used in this resume extraction python project for decoding text information from the PDF files.
-The textual data is processed using various NLP methods to extract meaningful information.
+The integration of Apache Tika for Optical Character Recognition (OCR) introduces a novel dimension to the project.
+OCR plays a pivotal role in converting images into text, enabling the extraction of textual information from PDF files.
+The textual data extracted is subsequently subjected to diverse NLP methodologies to derive meaningful insights.